Rigidity of the saddle connection complex: Detecting triangles

-\proof By Condition (T4) and \cref{detectable}, ${\T_i \setminus \{a_j, a_k\}}$ has either a $(1,1)$--annulus or a good pentagon as its unique non-triangular region.
+\proof By Condition (T4) and \cref{detectable}, ${\T_i \setminus \{a_j, a_k\}}$ has either a $(1,1)$--annulus or an almond pentagon as its unique non-triangular region.
 If this region is a $(1,1)$--annulus, then $a_j$ and $a_k$ form two sides of some $(1,1)$--annular triangle $T'$.
 But then $\partial T'$ is a $2$--simplex sharing at least two vertices with~$\tau$, and satisfying the First Triangle Test.
-This contradicts Condition (T3). \endproof
+This contradicts Condition~(T3). \endproof

 The pentagon $P_i$ contains a triangle $T_i$ with $a_j$ and $a_k$ as two of its sides; let $c_i \in \partial P_i$ denote the third side of $T_i$.
 Our goal is to prove that $c_i = a_i$ for some $i$.
 Note that $c_i \in \T_i$ and so it cannot intersect any of $a_i, a_j, a_k$ transversely.